-Chuck Berry, who died yesterday at the age of 90, was a pioneer, an icon, and an idol.
+Chuck Berry, who died Saturday at the age of 90, was a pioneer, an icon, and an idol.
 He was "rock's greatest practitioner, guitarist, and the greatest pure rock 'n' roll writer who ever lived," Bruce Springsteen wrote yesterday.
 "He didn't help define or was part of the fabric," according to Questlove, "he literally was THE STANDARD of rock n roll."
 Alice Cooper tweeted that "all of us in rock have now lost our father."
 All of these tributes echo John Lennon: "If you tried to give rock 'n' roll another name, you might call it 'Chuck Berry,'"' he famously said.
-It's impossible to imagine the past 60 years of American culture without his influence.
+It's impossible to imagine the past 60 years of American culture without Berry's influence.

 Among the tributes, one of the greatest items to re-emerge in the last 18 hours is a copy of a St Louis-based zine called Jet Lag.
 All the way back in 1980, still in their first year of publishing, the zine sat down with Berry and asked him to review a new brand of pioneers—the punk rock and new wave bands who were dominating at the time.
 The brilliant, often hilarious short reviews were originally uncovered by DangerousMinds.net in 2013 and republished by Louder Than War this morning.

 Berry wonders why Johnny Rotten was so angry, muses on David Byrne's stage fright, and remarks that both Wire and Joy Division "ain't nothing I ain't heard before."
-Read Berry's fantastic punk reviews below and take a look at the original scans of Jet Lag beneath that.
+Read Berry's punk reviews below and take a look at the original scans of Jet Lag beneath that.

 The Sex Pistols' "God Save the Queen":